linaangel/PhComp_repo/midterm/Anosmic-Alert/readme.md

 ![Dog Nose 3D Printing](https://github.com/linaangel/PhComp_repo/blob/master/midterm/Anosmic-Alert/3dnose.png)

 ### Sound Alert:
-* Piezo beeps if any of the 4 sensors value x > certain value (Presence of the smell - chemical)
+* Piezo beeps if any of the 4 sensors value x >= 614 (Critical Presence of the smell - chemical)
 * Green LED On: Frequency 15000
 * Yellow LED On: Frequency  25000
 * Red LED On: Frequency 45000
-* Blue LED On: Frequency 65535
+* Blue LED On: Frequency 65000

 ### Light Alert:
-Light is proportional to the value.
+Light fades according to the presence of the smell, is proportional to the value.
 Minor presence of chemical, less light.
 Mayor presence of chemical, more light.
 * Blue LED On: Natural Gas/Methane smell is present.
 * Red LED On: Smoke/Burning smell is present
 * Yellow LED On: Pee smell is present